ctechfilmuniversity/conference_acsfub.github.io/README.md

 ## Paper Submission

 * Submissions will be made electronically through the [EasyChair submission system](https://easychair.org/conferences/?conf=acsfub2020).
+As of now, the submission system is still closed.
+I will let you know as soon as it is open.
 * Submissions are anonymous.
 DO NOT INCLUDE YOUR NAME IN THE SUBMITTED PAPER PDF.
 * Submissions are only accepted as pdf from the given [LaTeX template](acsfubPublStyle.zip).
     * The template is a stripped down version of the original conference template of the [Eurographics](https://conferences.eg.org/eg2021/) conference, with this [original submission template](egPublStyle-EG-full-star-short-edu-tut-posters-2019.zip)).
 This specific template is fairly complex but it will be a good (and realistic) exercise for you to work with this template.